CISecurity/SecureSuiteResourceGuide/docs/CIS-CAT/CIS-CATAssessorGuide.md

 Once you have downloaded your chosen bundle, extract it.

-**NOTE:** All versions of CIS-CAT require Java to be installed on the machine where the assessments will be running.
+**NOTE:** All versions of CIS-CAT require Java to be installed on the CIS-CAT host machine  or a shared network access.
 In the case of v4, using remote sessions, java only needs to be installed on the system where v4 is installed,  not on the remote target systems being assessed.
+See [CIS-CAT Pro v4 Documentation](https://ccpa-docs.readthedocs.io/en/latest/) for specific information on Java.

 #### CIS-CAT v4 ####